Lightjohn/QtFileExplorer/README.md

 *Double Clic* : If there is a double click on preview mode then the fullscreen mode is activated.

+*Suppr*: Delete the folder/file selected, also work with shift selected folders/files.

+**WARNING ** Suppr does not move to trash, will delete recursively a folder...

+The application remember the last path used and will use it on launch.

 To leave the fullscreen mode: *ESC*, *DOUBLE-CLIC*, *SPACE*

 ![Alt text](example.png?raw=true "Example")